unibg-seclab/permissionsnoop/README.md

 # permissionsnoop

-A security observability tool with minimal performance footprint to identify and record filesystem-related events.
+An eBPF-based security observability tool with minimal performance footprint to identify and record filesystem-related events generated by processes or commands.

 ## Prerequisites